agis/pglockanalyze/README.md

 # pglockanalyze

-Analyze and diagnose the locks acquired by your PostgreSQL migrations.
+See what PostgreSQL locks your migrations acquired.

 For use in CI and development environments.